EneaDim/flexsoc/README.md

 - `signoff`: TCL scripts for Static Timing Analysis and Power Analysis.
 - `ors`: OpenROAD flow input files.
 - `log`: Log of the output of each step.

 ---

+<a id="tutorial-0"></a>
+## 🧪 Tutorial 0 - Whole flow

+It generate an example IP, and perform the whole flow.

+- `make full_tutorial`
+1. Runs setup
+2. Generate HJSON configurations
+3. Generate CSR registers
+4. Generate documentation
+5. Generate RTL core of the IP
+6. Generate RTL wrapper with core and CSRs.
+7. Generate a simple testbench.
+8. Run lint checks.
+9. Compile.
+10. Simulate RTL.
+11. Run synthesis trial.
+12. Static Timing Analysis (STA)
+13. Report STA violations
+14. Estimate power
+15. Run PnR flow with OpenROAD
+16. Show final GDS.

+Then `make clean_all` to completely clean the environment and restart from scratch.

+---